 where $(\cdot)^{\top}$ denotes the transpose operation (with respect to the computational basis).
 According to \lref{lem:first_moment}, $\hat X$ is an unbiased estimator for the Choi operator $\Upsilon_\caU$ of $\caU$:

-where $\E$ denotes the average over the randomness of state preparation and quantum measurement in the learning phase, $(\cdot)^{\top_2}$ is the transpose operation on the second subsystem, and the second equality can be easily derived via the tensor network diagrams introduced in Appendix~\ref{sec:Tensor}.
+where $\E$ denotes the average over the randomness of state preparation and quantum measurement in the learning phase, $(\cdot)^{\top_2}$ is the transpose operation on the second subsystem, and the second equality can easily be derived via the tensor-network diagrams introduced in Appendix~\ref{sec:Tensor}.

 From the quantum experiments we obtain a collection of $m$ independent classical snapshots of $\caU$: